TeamRizu/outfox-wiki/content/user-guide/games/kbx.md

 ## History:

-This mode (``kb7``) was added in StepMania 4 CVS.
-It was designed to be a keyboard based mode using 7 keys and was requested by the community, as an alternative to the dance only focus at the time, with a view of providing keyboard players a better streamlined experience in the engine.
+The mode (``kb7``) was added in StepMania 4 CVS.
+It was designed to be a keyboard based mode using 7 keys (6 normal keys and the spacebar) and was requested by the community, as an alternative to the dance only focus at the time, with a view of providing keyboard players a better streamlined experience in the engine.

-The mode initially started life with 6 columns, but this was resolved when the SSC builds began.

-``kb7-small`` was a modded version of the mode, with a much smaller 'space bar' or middle button.
-It was more used than it's original, and replaced the original ``kb7-single`` as the mode in Project OutFox.
+``kb7-small`` was a modded version of the mode, with a much smaller 'space bar' or middle button so the notefield was easier to read.
+This made it more popular than the standard wide mode, and due to this, it replaced the original ``kb7-single`` as the mode in Project OutFox.

 In the final release of 2021, Project OutFox 4.12 replaced the original mode completely with a new rewritten version which allowed players to use a differing number of lanes, ranging from 1 to 15 in total.
 It also created a newer streamlined version of the system to give a small performance boost to this mode.
 Community member MDR has contributed some ideas to this mode.